 Activities 4 and 5 take place at the Road to Zero Education Complex at Melbourne Museum.
-Bookings are welcome (free of charge) for Year 6 groups in term 4 every year.
+Bookings are welcome (free of charge) for Year 6 groups in Term 4 every year.

-A Road to Zero facilitator will guide the students through hands-on and practical experiences where they will:
+A Road to Zero facilitator will guide the students through practical experiences where they will:

-- further develop road safety knowledge - deepen their understanding of the road safety concepts of Safer Roads, Safer Speeds, Safer Vehicles and Safer People.
+- further develop road safety knowledge - deepen their understanding of the Safe System concepts of Safe Roads, Safe Speeds, Safe Vehicles and Safe People.